Buffalo Grove, Ogle County, Illinois: History

 The settlement continued to grow, including the establishment of the Buffalo Grove Post Office on February 12, 1833.
 There is some discrepancy as to the date of the post office's establishment and at least one source asserts the date as 1835.
 The area's first merchant, Colonel John D. Stevenson, arrived from Louisiana to set up a store in 1834.
 The following year the town was platted and named St. Marion, but when the post office was established it was called Buffalo Grove.
 The name of the settlement was officially changed in 1839 by the residents.
 In 1836, the area's first sawmill was built along Buffalo Creek, and some traces of it remain extant.

 When construction of the Illinois Central Railroad (ICRR) began in 1852, the village population was nearly 1,000 residents; in 1835 15 families lived in the vicinity of Buffalo Grove.
 Also in 1852, a steam sawmill was built in order to supply the ICRR with railroad ties.

 Following the construction of the Illinois Central Railroad, the new town of Polo was founded along the tracks in March 1853.
 Nearly all residents from Buffalo Grove moved their homes and businesses to Polo in order to take advantage of the new railroad.
 The Buffalo Grove Post Office was moved in the dead of night in January 1855 to avoid trouble.
 The office was opened in its new location the next morning.
-One notable Buffalo Grove resident was naturalist John Burroughs, who taught in Buffalo Grove from 1856-1857 before moving back East to marry.
+One notable Buffalo Grove resident was naturalist John Burroughs, who taught in Buffalo Grove from 1856 to 1857 before moving back East to marry.
 Today, Buffalo Grove no longer remains as a true village, instead having about a dozen homes in its area.